b8nyiand/flow_work_earth_spring/projects/balazs-mate/readme.md

 ### What I learned

 During this project period:
-- creating various type of PQSL queries
+- creating various type of JPQL queries
-- exception- and errro handling
+- exception- and error handling
 - usage of Lombok
-- BootStrap basics
+- BootStrap
-- connecting the frontend and the backend using Thymeleaf html templates
+- connecting the frontend and the backend using Thymeleaf HTML templates

 ## Author